 There is no other school in the world like OEC.
 We have the largest population in the entire Philadelphia Public School District of blind and visually impaired (VI) students.
 Reading this, you are unlike almost ⅓ of the students at OEC who are unable to read print without magnification, technology aides, enlarged text, or braille.

-At OEC, there are 250 students and in 2016 we will add 21 kindergarten students.
+At OEC, there are 271 students.
+This year, in 2016-2017 we will add a life skills program for students in grades K/1 and we are thrilled to expand!
 With such a unique population of students, we honor our diversity.
 Students at OEC truly learn how to respect and appreciate everyone and work together.
 The “C” in OEC’s mission (to Care for all) epitomizes the sentiment that helping others is what life is centrally about.
 At OEC, our VI and general education population help each other out in all aspects of learning.

-At OEC, the staff are expected to partake in the following three strategies to reach our instructional goals:
+At OEC, the staff is expected to partake in the below strategies to reach our instructional goals:

-1. Plan monthly units together and provide feedback to one another, ensuring accurate sequencing and the evolution of objectives each month.
+1. Plan monthly units to ensure accurate sequencing and the evolution of objectives each month.

 Every student needs and deserves a mentor, coach, or guide in life.
 Parents, grandparents, teachers, coaches, religious leaders, aunts, or uncles can serve as these crucial motivators in student lives.

 I am both grateful and proud to be a part of the OEC Family.
 We are constantly looking for community partners, volunteers, and collaborators to provide resources, opportunities, and exposure to a variety of careers for our students.
 Students and families at OEC deserve the best.
-My goal is to help provide as many opportunities as possible to ensure the students excel, the “E” in OEC.
+My goal is to help provide as many opportunities as possible to ensure the students put forth their best Effort to excel, demonstrating the “E” in OEC.

-Students cannot achieve all of our goals and their personal goals without a guide, mentor, or coach in their lives.
+Students cannot achieve all of our goals as a school community and their personal goals without a guide, mentor, or coach in their lives.
 I urge all family and community members who are currently in this position to take it seriously.
 Students at OEC need you!
 There is no place like OEC.
 Our students are amazing young people with incredibly bright futures ahead of them.

 We need your help!
 Come in and give your time, talent, or treasure to us and you will not regret it.
 I guarantee it.
-At OEC, our mission is the following: we OWN our actions, we EXCEL, and we CARE for all.
+At OEC, our mission is the following: we OWN our actions, we put forth our best EFFORT to excel, and we CARE for all.
 I urge you to be a part of the OEC family and our continuing journey to provide students with everything they need to transform their dreams into reality.